-In general, the operator might configure the DSG Agent to use different DSG Tunnels for DSG Basic Mode Clients and DSG Advanced Mode Clients since the DSG Tunnels may carry slightly different content for the two DSG Client types.
-If the same content can be sent to both DSG Client types, then a single DSG Tunnel can be configured with the DSG Client ID appropriate for the DSG Advanced Mode Clients, and the DSG Tunnel Address set to the Well-Known MAC Address that the DSG Basic Mode Clients are expecting.
-In this case, the operator should not arbitrarily change the DSG Tunnel Address as this would invalidate the DSG Basic Mode Tunnel.
+In general, the operator might configure the DSG Agent to use different DSG Tunnels for STDs operating in DSG Basic Mode and STDs operating in DSG Advanced mode since the DSG Tunnels may carry slightly different content.
+If the same content can be sent to both, then a single DSG Tunnel can be configured with the DSG Client ID appropriate for the STDs operating in DSG Advanced Mode, and the DSG Tunnel Address set to the Well-Known MAC Address that the STDs operating in DSG Basic Mode are expecting.
+In this case, the operator should not arbitrarily change the DSG Tunnel Address as this would disconnect the STDs operating in DSG Basic Mode.
+39

-A Set-top Device which supported both Modes can use the presence of the DCD message to determine which mode the DSG Agent supports.
+A Set-top Device which supports both Modes can use the presence of the DCD message to determine which mode the DSG Agent supports.
 If the DCD message is present, the Set-top Device would assume DSG Advanced Mode of operation.
 If the DCD message is absent, the Set-top would assume DSG Basic Mode of operation.
-For more details on the algorithm for switching between the two modes at the Set-top Device, refer to [OC-HOST-CFR].
+For an example of an algorithm for switching between the two modes at the Set-top Device, refer to [OC-HOST2.0].

-5.7 DSG Operation (Informative)
+5.7 DSG Operation